David Steel: Personal life and family

 Steel married fellow law graduate Judith Mary MacGregor in October 1962.
 They resided at Aikwood Tower in the Borders of Scotland for twenty years, but now live in Selkirk.
 They have two sons and a daughter, and nine grandchildren.
 In 1995, his elder son Graeme was convicted for growing cannabis at his house, and sent to prison for nine months.
 One of his granddaughters, Hannah, was elected to Scottish Borders Council (representing the Galashiels and District ward) in the 2022 Scottish local elections.

 His recreations are angling and classic car rallying: he won the bronze medallion in 1998 for London to Cape Town.
 He is a member of the National Liberal and Royal Over-Seas League clubs.

 Steel was featured in his own episode of the Channel 4 documentary series Empire's Children (2007) which explored his family background, particularly his father's attempt to save the African people from British internment camps during the Mau Mau rebellion.

+Steel served as President of the charity Medical Aid for Palestinians for seven years and visited both the West Bank and Gaza during his tenure.